BlueBoxWare/LibGDXPlugin/README.md

 * Warnings when using classes which don't exist, using properties which don't correspond to a field in a given class or using malformed color strings
 * Find usages of a defined resources within the Skin file \[1]
 * *Crtl-B*: Jump from the usage of a resource to it's definition \[1]
-* *Ctrl-B* with the caret on a class name jumps to the source of the class and ctrl-b with the caret on a property name jumps to the corresponding field
+* *Ctrl-B* with the caret on a class name jumps to the source of the class and *Ctrl-B* with the caret on a property name jumps to the corresponding field
-* *Ctrl-B* on a bitmap font name jumps to the corresponding bitmap font file in the source of the appropiate class
+* *Ctrl-B* on a bitmap font name jumps to the corresponding bitmap font file
 * Renaming a resource with *Shift-F6* also renames it's usages in the Skin files \[2]
 * (Un)commenting blocks of code with *Ctrl-/*
 * [Smart Enter](https://www.jetbrains.com/help/idea/2016.3/completing-statements.html)